ugoviti/izpbx/README.md

 3. Open FreePBX Web URL and verify if exist modules updates from FreePBX Menù: **Admin-->Modules Admin: Check Online**

-## FreePBX major release upgrade path
+## FreePBX upgrade path to a major release
-FreePBX will be installed into persistent data dir only on first bootstrap (when no installations already exist).
+FreePBX will be installed into persistent data dir only on first izpbx deploy (when no installations already exist).

-Later container updates will not upgrade FreePBX (just Asterisk engine will be updated).
+Following container updates will not upgrade the FreePBX Framework (just Asterisk engine will be updated).
 After initial deploy, upgrading FreePBX Core and Modules and Major Release (es. from 15.x to 16.x) is possible **only** via **official FreePBX upgrade method**:
   - FreePBX Menù: **Admin-->Modules Admin: Check Online** select **FreePBX Upgrader**

-So, only Asterisk core engine will be updated on container image update.
+Recap: only Asterisk core engine will be updated on container image update.

 # Environment default variables
 ```